Prutswonder/go-appsettings/README.md

 ## Validation

-By default any settings in `appsettings.json` are optional.
-You can use validation tags that are defined by Package Validator ([see documentation](https://pkg.go.dev/gopkg.in/validator.v2)).
-For example, you can use the `validate:"nonzero"` tag to indicate any setting that is mandatory.
 Validations are executed after the environment variables are merged.

-If a field is mandatory, using the `validate:"nonzero"` means that if the setting does not have a value in the JSON file, it needs to be set by an environment variable.
+If no validator is passed in `ReadSettingsFromFileAndEnv()`, validation is skipped.
+In case you do want to do validation, you can either create a custom validator or use an instance of [Package validator](https://github.com/go-validator/validator), in case you have a lot of fields to validate and prefer to decorate your settings fields with tags.

 ## Example